astrobl1904/prtg-pythonscriptadvanced-starttls_certificate_sensor/README.md

 # prtg-pythonscriptadvanced-starttls_certificate_sensor

-This repository contains the sources of a PRTG Python Script Advanced sensor to monitor SSL Certificates of a SSL/TLS secured connections which require STARTTLS to initialize a secure channel.
+This repository contains a PRTG Python Script Advanced sensor to monitor SSL Certificates of a SSL/TLS secured connections which require STARTTLS to initialize a secure channel.

 ## Sensor Summary